SMArham/ToDo-list/README.md

-# Real-Time Firebase To-Do List
+# To-Do List App

-This project is a real-time to-do list application that utilizes Firebase for data synchronization.
-It is built with HTML, CSS, and JavaScript.
-The app allows users to add, view, and manage tasks in real time.
+This project is a to-do list application that uses Firebase for real-time data synchronization.
+Built with HTML, CSS, and JavaScript, the app allows users to manage their tasks efficiently.

 ## Table of Contents